History-Dependent Dynamical Invariants in the Lorenz System: A CONSTRUCTIVE METHOD FOR HISTORY-DEPENDENT INVARIANTS

-In classical mechanics, a conserved quantity (or first integral) $C({\bf x},t)\in \mathbb{R}$, where ${\bf x} \in \mathbb{R}^n$, is a function whose value remains constant along any trajectory of the system, i.e., $dC/dt = 0$.
+In classical mechanics, a conserved quantity, or first integral, $C(\mathbf{x})$, where $\mathbf{x}\in\mathbb{R}^{n}$, is a function whose value remains constant along any trajectory of the system, i.e., $dC/dt=0$.
 If $C$ does not explicitly depend on time, it is a time-independent conserved quantity.
+This section introduces a distinct class of dynamical invariants for the Lorenz system that are history-dependent.